The all-in-one solution - The Multi-Scanning Workbench

 For more information watch our new product demonstration

 The Multi-Scanning Workbench (formerly SCN hardware) now comes as complete hardware platform for vibration and sound pressure (or other domain) scans.
 Two separate software packages are available for mechanical and acoustical analysis.
-Please see our latest KLIPPEL Analyzer System Price List.
+Please see our KLIPPEL Multi-Scanning Workbench - Package Example.

 - Shrink Your Lab, Not Your Results (originally published in Loudspeaker Industry Sourcebook, June 2021) explains our new all-in-one solution in general and focuses to help engineers downsize their R&D laboratory without compromising their measurement capabilities or accuracy and describe the new solution.